No. 7 Penn State, Illinois unsure of QBs ahead of matchup - WHIZ News

 Like Penn State, Illinois is coming off a bye, trying to get its offense going, possibly without starting quarterback Brandon Peters.
 He was injured during a shutout loss to Wisconsin on Oct.
 9.

-Illini coach Bret Bielema said he hoped to get Peters back, but noted on Monday he hasn’t been cleared to practice.
+Illini coach Bret Bielema said he hoped to get Peters back, but he noted on Monday Peters hasn’t been cleared to practice.

 Sophomore Artur Sitkowski will start if Peters can’t.
 Sitkowski has completed 66 of 129 passes for 666 yards with six touchdowns and an interception this year.